Quality Management System: Things to consider

 QMS Structure

 Designing a QMS structure is an important step that helps design the critical modules of the QMS and assign the QMS-controlled nomenclature to each QMS-controlled document.
 Each module of the QMS is essential, and the document author must write all the required documents under each category along with the assigned nomenclature.
-This pre-recorded document list helps in better tracking the project.
+This pre-recorded document list helps better track the project.

 Selection of controlled templates